 Mr. Carrigg is chairman of the board, president, chief executive officer and a director of New York State Electric & Gas Corporation.
-He is a member of the Directors Advisory Council of the Endicott Trust Division of M&T Bank.
+He is the chairman of the Directors Advisory Council of the Southern Division of M&T Bank.
 Mr. Carrigg is a director of Security Mutual Life Insurance Company of New York, Home Mutual Insurance Company and Utilities Mutual Insurance Company.
-He is also a director of the New York Business Development Corporation.
+He is also a director of the New York Business Development Corporation and the Business Council of New York State, Inc., and chairman of the board of trustees of Broome Community College.

-BARBER B. CONABLE, JR. IS 71 AND HAS BEEN A DIRECTOR SINCE 1991.
+BARBER B. CONABLE, JR. is 73 and has been a director since 1991.

 Mr. Conable retired as the president of The World Bank in September 1991, a position which he had held since 1986.
 He represented the 30th District of New York in the U.S. House of Representatives from 1965 to 1985, and served as a New York State senator in 1963 and 1964.
 Mr. Conable is a director of M&T Bank, and serves as chairman of the Directors Advisory Council of its Rochester Division.
-He is a director of Corning Incorporated and American International Group, Inc. Mr. Conable is chairman of the National Committee on U.S.-China Relations, chairman of the Executive Committee of the Board of Regents of the Smithsonian Institution, and a member of the United Nations Commission on Global Governance.
+He is a director of American International Group, Inc. Mr. Conable is chairman of the National Committee on U.S.-China Relations, chairman of the Executive Committee of the Board of Regents of the Smithsonian Institution, and a member of the United Nations Commission on Global Governance.
 He is also a trustee fellow and member of the Executive Committee of Cornell University.